code4recovery/12-step-meeting-list/readme.md

 # 12 Step Meeting List

-This plugin is designed to help 12 step programs (AA, NA, Al-Anon, etc) list their meetings.
+This plugin is designed to help recovery programs (AA, NA, Al-Anon, etc) list their meetings.
 It standardizes addresses, and displays in a list or map.

 The best way to install this plugin is via [its home page](https://wordpress.org/plugins/12-step-meeting-list/) in the WordPress Plugin Directory.

 ## Support

 Have a question?
-Check out our [Frequently Asked Questions](https://wordpress.org/plugins/12-step-meeting-list/).
+Check out our [Frequently Asked Questions](https://wordpress.org/plugins/12-step-meeting-list/#faq-header).

 Need help?
 Please [open a new discussion](https://github.com/code4recovery/12-step-meeting-list/discussions).

-## Helping With Development
+## Helping with Development

 Do you want to help develop the plugin?
 We welcome new members!
 Please find out more at [code4recovery.org](https://code4recovery.org).